The Vermont Statutes Online

 § 5404a.
 Tax stabilization agreements; tax increment financing districts

 (a) A tax agreement or exemption shall affect the education property tax grand list of the municipality in which the property subject to the agreement is located if the agreement or exemption is:

 (1) A prior agreement, meaning that it was:

 (A) a tax stabilization agreement for any purpose authorized under 24 V.S.A. § 2741 or comparable municipal charter provisions entered into or proposed and voted by the municipality before July 1, 1997, or a property tax exemption adopted by vote pursuant to chapter 125 of this title or comparable municipal charter provisions before July 1, 1997; or

-(B) an agreement relating to property sold or transferred by the New England Power Company of its Connecticut River system and its facilities along the Deerfield River which was warned before September 1, 1997.
+(B) an agreement relating to property sold or transferred by the New England Power Company of its Connecticut River system and its facilities along the Deerfield River that was warned before September 1, 1997.

 (2) A tax stabilization agreement relating to industrial or commercial property entered into under 24 V.S.A. § 2741 or comparable municipal charter provisions.

-(3) An agreement relating to affordable housing, which may be approved under this subdivision by the Commissioner of Taxes upon recommendation of the Commissioner of Housing and Community Affairs, provided the agreement provides either for new construction housing projects or rehabilitated preexisting housing projects and secures federal financial participation which may include projects financed with federal low income housing tax credits.
+(3) An agreement relating to affordable housing, which may be approved under this subdivision by the Commissioner of Taxes upon recommendation of the Commissioner of Housing and Community Affairs, provided the agreement provides either for new construction housing projects or rehabilitated preexisting housing projects and secures federal financial participation that may include projects financed with federal low income housing tax credits.

 (4) An exemption of property owned by a nonprofit volunteer fire, rescue, or ambulance organization and used for the purposes of the organization, adopted, extended, or renewed by vote of a municipality under chapter 125 of this title or comparable municipal charter provision after July 1, 1997.